acroz/acroz.github.io/_posts/2016-02-08-parallel-numpy.md

 ## SciPy

-The [SciPy] package, an additional set of scientific tools built around NumPy], is compiled in much the same way.
+The [SciPy] package, an additional set of scientific tools built around [NumPy], is compiled in much the same way.
 First, ensure that Cython is installed and retrieve the [SciPy] sources:

 {% highlight bash %}
 sudo pip install Cython
-git git clone git://github.com/scipy/scipy.git
+git clone git://github.com/scipy/scipy.git
 {% endhighlight %}

 Then make a config file from the template, uncomment and update the [OpenBLAS]